KianShepherd/dusk/README.md

 ## Building

-To build the project run.
+To build the project run or simply run `build.sh`.

 ```
 cmake -G Ninja -S . -B CMake
 ninja -C CMake

+or

+./build.sh
 ```

 To install the binary run.